davidlaprade/davidlaprade.github.io/_posts/2020-05-26-covid-hospitaliztion-rates.md

 ([93.9%](https://time.com/5825485/coronavirus-risk-factors/)) of
-people hospitalized for COVID-19 had pre-existing conditions in NYC, most commonly [diabetes, hypertension, and/or obeisity](https://jamanetwork.com/journals/jama/fullarticle/2765184?guestAccessKey=906e474e-0b94-4e0e-8eaa-606ddf0224f5).
+people hospitalized for COVID-19 had pre-existing conditions in NYC, most commonly [diabetes, hypertension, and/or obesity](https://jamanetwork.com/journals/jama/fullarticle/2765184?guestAccessKey=906e474e-0b94-4e0e-8eaa-606ddf0224f5).
 This means that only 6.1% of hospitalized patients were healthy at the time of infection.

 With this, we can easily refine our formula to give us the rate at which healthy people are hospitalized with COVID-19.
 First note that:

->  (8)  healthy hospitalization rate for age group = % healthy in hospital x % hospitalizated in age group
+>  (8)  healthy hospitalization rate for age group = % healthy in hospital x % hospitalized in age group

 Combining this with (7) we get: